BelaidiSabri/RESTapi-checkpoint/README.md

 # RESTapi-checkpoint

-The API should now be running on http://localhost:8000 by default.
+The API be running on http://localhost:8000 by default.

 API Endpoints
 The following endpoints are available in the API: